ka0rukan/mod_general_development/README.md

 First, is the Presentation Layer which is the "client" in client/server.
 This is how end users interact with the application.
 This interaction could be via a *thick client* application installed onto a workstation, or, more common in recent times, a web interface.
 In this architecture, there is tyipcally a single application/website with which end users interact with the application.

 Secondly is the Application Layer which would be the "server" in client/server.
 Here is where the business logic for the application is all handled.
 Though some large applications may have multiple application servers in the architecture, most applications look to minimize the number of application servers to the minimum needed to provide the needed logic.
-Few, but large and powerful application servers is quite common.
+It is quite common for applications in this model to deploy only a few large and powerful application servers.

 Lastly is the Data Layer.
 With client/server applications you will typically find a single Relational Database (common options would be Microsoft SQL Server, Oracle, or MySQL) that stores all the data processed and leveraged by clients of the application.